vigour-io/boilerplate-module/README.md

 A boilerplate of how to do modules
 - code
-- modules
 - versioning
+- naming
-- configuration
+- directory
 - tests
-- readme
+- browser
 - server
-- browser
-- directory structure
+- modules
-- naming
+- configuration
 - deployment
-  - travis
-  - coverage
-  - browserstack
-  - now
-  - npm
+- readme

 -
 ###Code